Robbery turned deadly after shop owner opens fire in Central Fresno

 Police say the owner hit two of the suspects while the third ran from the scene.

-The injured suspects were taken to Community Regional Medical Center where they later died.
+The injured suspects were rushed to Community Regional Medical Center in Downtown Fresno, where they later died.

 Police are still searching for the third suspect.